danknights/mice5035/individual_project/part2/README.md

 ## MiCE 5992 Project 1

 ### Background
 This is a short tutorial on how to get started on your individual project.
-Please show all work, including all commands run, by entering them into the [Individual Project Word document](https://drive.google.com/open?id=0B_29m5gMd9XBVGJDOVdYT1htRWs).
+Please show all work, including all commands run, by entering them into the [Individual Project part 2 worksheet](https://docs.google.com/document/d/14bqCKIMScBCUOqWTcrd2xEoX9UGQZpCJRdo0r3grK8U/edit?usp=sharing).

 ### Setup
 1. Connect to MSI